This article has links to products and services we love, which we may make commission from.

 Check out our guide to Connecticut in fall for even more Hartford goodness!

-Lexington is about 107 miles away and a one-hour & 50-minute drive from Boston.
+Portland is about 107 miles away and a 1-hour & 50-minute drive from Boston.

 If you’re taking a day trip from Boston to see fall foliage, the coast of Maine is one of the best spots to go!